-Inflation risk
+Inflation Risk

 The Scheme's assets are subject to inflation risk because some of the Scheme's assets are held in inflation-linked bonds, via pooled funds.
-However, for the DB assets, the inflation exposure of the Scheme's assets hedges part of the corresponding risks associated with the Scheme's liabilities.
+However, for the Scheme's DB Section, the inflation exposure of the Scheme's assets hedges part of the corresponding risks associated with the Scheme's liabilities.
 The net effect will be to reduce the volatility of the Scheme's funding level, and so the Trustee believes that it is appropriate to have exposures to these risks in this manner.